-Policy 1.9: Continuously improve access to and mobility around the passenger transport network, especially for the transport disadvantaged.
+Policy 1.9 Continuously improve access to and mobility around the passenger transport network, especially for the transport disadvantaged.

 The ability for people to get onto passenger transport services and travel to their destination is a fundamental element of any transport network.
+In some cases the needs of people may be met through alternative transport options (refer Policy 1.10) but in many others, improved access to and mobility around the passenger transport network will better meet the needs of a greater number of people.
 Greater Wellington will continuously improve the ability to access and move around the passenger transport network through appropriate infrastructure and service planning standards.
-Meeting the needs of the transport disadvantaged ensures the needs of everyone are also met.

-Policy 1.10: Support separate services for people who are mobility impaired and may have difficulty with using, or are unable to use, scheduled services
+Policy 1.10 Support separate services for people who are mobility impaired and may have difficulty using, or are unable to use, scheduled services.